ibmresilient/resilient-community-apps/fn_symantec_dlp/README.md

   ```

 ### Custom Layouts
-# TODO: Finish this section when all custom fields defined.
+Their are two custom fields which are used by the integration; `sdlp_incident_id` and `sdlp_incident_url`. `sdlp_incident_id` is used by the integration to perform an optional secondary filter when importing incidents into the Resilient platform. `sdlp_incident_url` provides a clickable URL when a DLP incident is imported giving quick access to the DLP console.

-* Import the Data Tables and Custom Fields like the screenshot below:
+* Import the and custom fields like the screenshot below:

   ![screenshot: custom_layouts](./doc/screenshots/custom_layouts.png)